MP for Wigan

 Secretary of State for Culture, Media and Sport

-Lisa Nandy is Labour (Co-op) MP for Wigan and has served as Secretary of State for Culture, Media and Sport since July 2024.
-Elected in 2010, she has held a range of high-profile opposition roles, including Shadow Foreign Secretary and Shadow Secretary for Levelling Up, Housing, Communities and Local Government, building a profile focused on welfare, housing and international issues.
+Lisa Nandy is the Labour MP for Wigan, first elected in 2010.
+She currently serves as Secretary of State for Culture, Media and Sport, a role she took on in July 2024.
+Her career includes senior frontbench roles in opposition, such as Shadow Foreign Secretary and Shadow Secretary for Levelling Up, Housing, Communities & Local Government, and she previously served on the Education Committee.

 One declared financial interest: donations and other support (including loans) for activities as an MP.